Kitikmeot Region: Transportation

-Access to the territorial capital of Iqaluit is difficult and expensive as the only direct flight is from Cambridge Bay, which began during the COVID-19 pandemic in Canada.
+Access to the territorial capital of Iqaluit is difficult and expensive as there are no direct flights from Kitikmeot Region communities to Iqaluit.
 For example, Iqaluit is approximately 1069 km from Kugaaruk, the closest Kitikmeot community.
-A one-way flight to the capital costs between $2,691 and $2,911 (as of November 2016) and involves flying to, along with an overnight stay in, Yellowknife, Northwest Territories, approximately 1310 km southwest of Kugaaruk—in total, a trip of about 3627 km.
+A one-way flight to the capital costs between $3,000 and $4,000 (as of April 2025) and involves flying to, along with an overnight stay in, Yellowknife, Northwest Territories, approximately 1310 km southwest of Kugaaruk—in total, a trip of about 3627 km.

 As is the case for the rest of Nunavut, there is no road access to the region and all places are fly-in.
-All five hamlets have certified airports: Cambridge Bay Airport, Gjoa Haven Airport, Kugaaruk Airport, Kugluktuk Airport and Taloyoak Airport, with scheduled flights by Canadian North and First Air.
+All five hamlets have certified airports: Cambridge Bay Airport, Gjoa Haven Airport, Kugaaruk Airport, Kugluktuk Airport and Taloyoak Airport, with scheduled flights by Canadian North.

 There are also four registered aerodromes in the region.
 Cambridge Bay Water Aerodrome is a floatplane base open in the summer only.
 George Lake Aerodrome, an ice runway is only open from January to April, and serves the Back River Gold Project.
 Goose Lake Aerodrome also serves the Back River Gold Project and has both ice and gravel runways.
 Hope Bay Aerodrome serves the Hope Bay mine site and is a gravel runway.
 The former Doris Lake Aerodrome, was a 7894 ft ice runway, and was the longest in the region, it served the Doris Lake mine.